 What is happening with Fraternity & Sorroity Life at Franklin & Marshall College?

-The College has completed with undergraduate, alumni and inter/national leaders to once again recognize fraternities and sororities as official F&M student organizations.
+The College completed the steps starting in 2002 to re-recognize F&M Fraternity & Sorority Life.
+This was done with undergraduate, alumni and inter/national leaders to orecognize fraternities and sororities as official F&M student organizations.
 This action comes as part of a comprehensive strategic plan that includes a number of actions designed to enhance the quality of campus life.

 This decision brings an end to a period of “de-recognition” that began in 1988.
 Under that policy, Greek organizations had operated independently of the College, but they had remained a significant feature of the social lives of many students.

 Re-recognition came about as a result of a 16-month review process initiated by President John Fry.
 That review process was overseen by a strategic plan sub-committee and involved consultation with faculty, trustees, alumni and current students.

 During its review, the sub-committee found that the policy of de-recognition was not working.
 It concluded that there were too many negative consequences of a Greek system that was unregulated by the College.
 Particular problems identified by the sub-committee included risks to student health and safety,reports of hazing, and negative impacts on academic life and student academic performance associated with pledging activities.
 Finally, all who worked on the guidelines concluded that the rift in the Franklin & Marshall family that had been caused by de-recognition was an impediment to the future of both the College and the Fraternity|Sorority Community.